William Yang (photographer): Later career

 In the last decade, Yang has worked closely with Contemporary Asian Australian Performance (CAAP) and in collaboration with Annette Shun Wa has been instrumental in supporting Asian Australian creatives including hip hop musicians Joal Ma and James Mangohig (In between two).

 Works

-Sadness: A monologue with slides (1999) begins with Yang’s Chinese Australian heritage and is also an account of the slow death of Yang’s friends Nicolaas and Allan.
-Its generation began when between 1988-1992, Yang realised that he had attended more wakes than parties.
+Sadness: A monologue with slides (1999) begins with Yang's Chinese Australian heritage and is also an account of the slow death of Yang's friends Nicolaas and Allan.
+Its generation began when between 1988 and 1992, Yang realised that he had attended more wakes than parties.

 There are two volumes of Yang's diaries which document his photographic work - Diaries: a retrospective exhibition: 25 years of social personal and landscape photography which is based on an exhibition curated by the State Library of NSW in 1998; and Sydney Diary 1974-1984 which is organised thematically with text by Yang.